alfonsof/aws-java-v2-examples/README.md

 **Storage - Amazon S3:**

 * [awss3create](/awss3create) - AWS S3 Create: Example of how to handle S3 buckets and create a new S3 bucket.
+* [awss3delete](/awss3delete) - AWS S3 Delete: Example of how to handle S3 buckets and delete a S3 bucket.

 ## License